Shloka: When LLMs, Faith Meet Climate Action

 Initial Design Failure: The God-Player Problem

-First Prototype Concept: Players would control Hindu deities directly, using their powers to combat pollution and climate change.
+First Prototype Concept: Players would directly control Hindu deities like Ganesha or Shiva, using divine powers to combat pollution and climate change.
+This seemed logical from a game design perspective—players control powerful characters to solve problems.

-Community Feedback: "This is problematic.
-Gods are omnipotent—they don't need to 'level up' or become more powerful.
-Allowing players to control deities could be seen as disrespectful."
+Critical Community Feedback: "This is theologically problematic.
+Deities are omnipotent and don't need to 'level up' or become more powerful.
+Allowing players to control gods reduces divine agency—you're making the divine subservient to player actions.
+This could be seen as disrespectful to the tradition."

 Discussing with stakeholders and iterative process during development